nocomplexity/FreeAndOpenMachineLearning/ml-challenges.rst

 Machine learning is amazingly slow.
 So before you use cloud services for your machine learning performance challenges, it is wise to do some experiments on a simple laptop.
 After you have a feeling of your model and the main performance bottlenecks than using clusters of advantaged GPUs offered by all Cloud providers is more effective.
 Also from a cost perspective.

-ML hardware is at its infancy.
-Even faster systems and wider deployment will lead to many more breakthroughs across a wide range of domains.
+Special machine learning hardware is at its infancy.
+Even faster systems and wider deployment lead to many more breakthroughs across a wide range of domains.

 Many ML OSS software solutions are created in the Python programming language.
 Python is considered ‘slow’ and hard to parallelize.
 However many solutions exist to solve this problem.
 The most important OSS machine learning software solutions are by design capable to run on complete clusters of GPU (Graphical Processor Units).
 Scalability over GPU has proven to be more efficient for machine learning calculations than using more CPUs.
 This is because GPUs are by design more suited for the complex calculations needed to perform than CPUs.
 GPUs are better for speeding up calculations that are needed for distributed machine learning algorithms.
 A GPU core is designed for handling multiple tasks simultaneously.
 A core for a GPU is simpler than a CPU core, but a GPU has many more cores than a CPU.

 New CPUs are being developed especially for machine learning algorithms.
 E.g. Google is developing Tensor Processing Units (TPU’s) to speed up the machine learning calculations.
 Of course this TPU’s are optimized for Google’s tensorflow software.
-But since this software is OSS everyone can take advantages if needed, since Google will offer TPU’s in their Cloud offerings.
+But since this software is OSS everyone can take advantages if needed, since Google offers TPU’s in their Cloud offerings.
 Of course Microsoft and other big Cloud providers are also developing their specialized machine learning processing units.

 Performance for training machine learning solutions is not always simple to solve.
 This is due to the fact that in essence training machine learning models means doing mass matrix calculations.
 Despite the fact that Python is a good choice for machine learning, processing large calculations can be slow.
 So optimization can be needed to speed up pre-processing during the data preparation phase.
 The good news is that since Python is becoming the de-facto standard for machine learning almost all problems are known and often already solved.